The pressures of parenthood can put an enormous strain on your relationship.

-Communicate, communicate, communicate - A real biggie!
+A real biggie!
 Parenting can be stressful.
 Really, really stressful.
 But bringing down the shutters in the middle of a midnight parenting disaster isolates both partners.
 You stop acting as a team.
 Communicating through even the most stressful situations will help you understand and support each other.
-It will allow you to synchronize plans and move forward.
+It will allow you to synchronise plans and move forward.
 Afterwards, if you have had cross words, talk it over and make sure you tell each other what was going on for you.
-It's simple to say, and hard to do ?but effective communication is one of the big saviours of love in a marriage.
+It’s simple to say, and hard to do but effective communication is one of the big saviours of love in a marriage.